LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/mstest.rst

 ``Car`` and ``CarTests``
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Open the ``Car`` class within ``main`` and look around.
-Here, we provide a class ``Car`` with basic information about a make, model, gas level, and mileage as well as getters, setters, and a few other methods.
+Here, we provide a class, ``Car``, with basic information about a make, model, gas level, and mileage.
+We also give it getters, setters, and a few other methods.

 In the same project, the ``Program`` class contains a main method that prints the ``make`` and ``model`` of a given ``Car`` object.
 Run the project to verify it works.